 Where does mineral oil come from?

-Mineral oil is derived from the refinement process of crude oil to make gasoline and other petroleum products.
+Mineral oil is made during the refinement process of crude oil to make gasoline and other petroleum products.
 It’s what’s left over when all those other less pure parts are removed.
-While the impurities in untreated mineral oil are carcinogenic, don’t let this scare you.
-Cosmetic grade mineral oil is rigorously refined to a degree where there are none of these impurities left and no risk.
-The World Health Organisation itself says refined mineral oil is “not classifiable as to its carginocenicity in humans”.

 Myth: Mineral oil causes cancer/is toxic